 - Stir in the sunflower seed cheese and enjoy.

-- Store any left-overs in the fridge and eat within 48 hours.
+- Store any left-over zucchini noodles in the fridge and eat within 48 hours.

-A spiralizer is the best way to quickly make oodles of veggie noodles and are wildly available in kitchen and health food shops in the UK.
+A spiralizer is the best way to quickly make oodles of veggie noodles.
+They are wildly available in kitchen and health food shops in the UK.
 If you don’t have one then try using a vegetable julienne slicer or a veggie peeler to make thin ribbons.
 These zucchini noodles are keto friendly.